 Benchmark application

-To test the capacity of the three platforms, we will try to load different Rosenbrock datafiles, fixing the number of variables and changing the number of samples.
-The following table shows the correspondence between the size and the number of Rosenbrock samples.
+To test the capacity of the three platforms, we will attempt to load different Rosenbrock data files while keeping the number of variables constant and varying the number of samples.

-FilenameFloating points number (x109)Samples numberSize (Gb)
+FilenameFloating-point number (x109)Samples numberSize (GB)

 Rosenbrock_1000_variables_1000000_samples.csv1100000022